kintone/cli-kintone/README.md

       --update-key           The key to Bulk Update                     [string] --fields               The fields to be imported in comma-separated [string]
-      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY]
+      --pfx-file-path        The path to the client certificate file        [string] --pfx-file-password    The password of the client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY]
 ```

 ##### Notes

-- Field within a Table cannot be specified to the `fields` option.
+- A field within a Table cannot be specified to the `fields` option.

 #### Import Attachment field

-If records contain an Attachment field, `--attachments-dir` option is required.
+The `--attachments-dir` option is required if records contain an Attachment field.

 - The local file path in the record is treated as a relative path from `--attachments-dir`.
   - Upload the file there.